List of Charadriiformes by population

 Species which can no longer be included in a list of this nature include the Tahiti sandpiper, which was only recorded in 1777, and is suspected to have fallen prey to introduced egg-eating rats.
 The same fate awaited the white-winged sandpiper.
 The Canarian oystercatcher was reported vanished by 1940, believed to have been the result of overfishing of its sustenance.
 The feathers of the great auk made excellent pillows, and egg collectors were so successful in their hobby that the last specimen in Britain was seen in 1840 on Stac an Armin, Scotland.
 This was beaten to death by three men believing it to be a witch.

 The continued existence of some species has yet to be confirmed either way.
 The Javan lapwing, for example, has not had a confirmed sighting since 1940, but unconfirmed reports continue to give hope that the last individual has yet to die.
-The last confirmed sightings of the Eskimo curlew were in the early 1980s, but scientists would rather not issue a former declaration of extinction until surveying of all potential breeding locations is completed.
+The last confirmed sightings of the Eskimo curlew were in the early 1980s, but scientists would rather not issue a formal declaration of extinction until surveying of all potential breeding locations is completed.
 The slender-billed curlew (included in the list below) was considered "very common" in the early 1800s, rare by the early 1900s.
 The bird was recorded 103 times between 1980 and 1990, and 74 times between 1990 and 1999.
 The last confirmed recording of the slender-billed curlew was in April 2001.

 Critically Endangered means a species has experienced a decline of at least 80% in the past ten years or three generations, or is projected to decline that much over the same period of time.
 A species' continued existence does not necessarily mean the bird can be salvaged, as it may have already passed the minimum viable population.